Thomas Ankersmit on ghost sounds and working with Phill Niblock

 Thomas Ankersmit is a musician and composer based in Berlin.
 His work has been released on the Touch and PAN labels.
 Ankersmit has long-term collaborations with New York minimalist Phill Niblock and Italian composer Valerio Tricoli.
 Since 2006 his main instrument, both live and in the studio, has been the Serge Modular synthesizer.
 Acoustic phenomena such as sound reflections, infrasonic vibration, otoacoustic emissions, and highly directional projections of sound play a central role in his work.
-His music is also characterized by a deliberate misuse of the equipment, using feedback and disruptions to the signal, and the extremes of frequency and dynamics, to create visceral but finely detailed swarms of sound.
+His music is also characterized by a deliberate misuse of equipment, using feedback and disruptions of the signal, and the extremes of frequency and dynamics, to create visceral but finely detailed swarms of sound.
 Ultimately, the result is an immersive, intensely physical sonic experience.
-Current projects include commissioned works for CTM/Berghain (Berlin) based on infrasound and architectural resonance, and for GRM (Paris) based on the research of Pierre Schaeffer, as well as new live electronic music with Phill Niblock.
+Current projects include commissioned works for CTM Festival (Berlin) based on infrasound and architectural resonance, and for GRM (Paris) based on the research of Pierre Schaeffer, as well as new live electronic music with Phill Niblock.

 How did you prepare this piece?

 It’s challenging because my studio is located in a residential area in Berlin, and I can’t quite shake the whole building there.
 There were a number of rehearsal experimentations at Berghain and the sound technician has been really great.
 Everybody who was working at Berghain was freaking out when we were testing the piece.
 The Berghain office is above the main floor and they said they couldn’t work because the vibrations were so intense, so we moved our practice sessions to the middle of the night.

 Infrasound is a phenomenon found in nature and has lot of uses.
 Certain animals produce infrasound and it is said that it has also been used for nuclear tests.
 Were you also interested in the wider uses and sources of infrasound?